scotchontherocks31/cmpt340project/In2I-master/README.md

 - Linux or macOS
 - Python 2 or 3
 - Pytorch
-- Python packaged NumPy, SciPy, Visdom and Dominate
+- Python packaged NumPy, SciPy, Visdom, graphviz and Dominate
 - CPU or NVIDIA GPU + CUDA CuDNN

 This code was tested on a Ubuntu 16.04 installation with CUDA 9.0